intel/libvpl/examples/interop/vpl-infer/README.md

 This code sample is licensed under MIT license.

-## Building the `vpl-infer` Program
+## Building and Executing the `vpl-infer` Program

 The first step is to set up a build environment with prerequisites installed.
-This can be set up in a bare metal Ubuntu 20.04 system or with Docker.
+This can be set up in a bare metal Ubuntu 20.04 system or with Docker for Linux, and in Windows.

-### On a bare metal Linux* System
+### On a Linux* System

 1. Install the prerequisite software: